Pennsylvania Outdoor Adventure Therapy

 - Increasing confidence in one’s ability to help other people

 Activities that take place at some height are known as high-constructed elements, and these activities create a greater perception of personal risk.
 They simulate the emotional and behavioral responses that help the therapist move the client closer to personal treatment goals.

 The benefits of high-constructed elements include:

 - Developing emotional management and coping skills

 - Developing self-confidence

 - Managing impulsive behaviors

-High-Adventure and Low-Adventure Activities
+High-Adventure & Low-Adventure Activities

-High adventure activities are typically daylong excursions or even overnight trips involving activities like rock climbing, canyoneering, caving or rappelling.
+High adventure activities are typically daylong excursions or even overnight trips involving activities like rock climbing, canyoneering, caving, or rappelling.
 These activities are riskier than others, and they promote the mastery of a variety of skills and strategies.

 Low adventure activities are less risky than high adventure activities, and while they require less physical exertion, they provide intense and dynamic experiences.
-Low adventure activities include hiking, fishing and kayaking.
+Low adventure activities include hiking, fishing, and kayaking.